Tripneustes gratilla: Distribution and habitat

 Collector urchins are found in the waters of the Indo-Pacific, Hawaii, the Red Sea, and The Bahamas.
-They are distributed from Mozambique to the Red Sea, westward to Hawaii and Clarion Island, eastward to Paumotu, and as far south as Port Jackson.
-It also occurs at Shark Bay on the west coast of Australia and have been found in the waters of Governor's Harbor, Eleuthera Island, Bahamas.
+They are distributed from Mozambique to the Red Sea, westward to Hawaii and Clarion Island, eastward to Tuamotus, and as far south as Port Jackson.
+It also occurs at Shark Bay on the west coast of Australia and have been found in the waters of Governor's Harbor, Eleuthera Island (Bahamas).
 Mature collector urchins prefer open sea bottoms with some cover, but the young prefer rocky areas for concealment.
 Collector urchins inhabit depths of 2 to 30 m.

 Relationship to humans

 Collector urchins are economically important in some parts of the world.
 They are edible and sometimes exploited by humans; as a result, they have become less abundant.
 Over the past ten years, overexploitation has caused a sharp decline in the collector urchin population.

 Removing invasive algae

 Hawaii state aquatic biologists, working with divers from the Hawaii Division of Aquatic Resources placed 1,000 native collector urchins on a 500 m2 area of reef in Kaneohe Bay on January 29, 2011.
 The urchins were released to help control the invasive seaweed genus Kappaphycus, also known as "smothering seaweed," which has overrun local coral.
 Tripneustes gratilla stays on the reef and is an effective algae grazer.

 The urchins were bred at Anuenue Fisheries Research Center from about a million larvae.
 The larvae produced 25,000 specimens that reached at least 15 mm in diameter in about five months.
 The delicate young had to be kept suspended in the water column for weeks after hatching.
 The project intends to release 10,000 to 25,000 urchins per month.

 Kaneohe Bay is the only barrier reef system in the United States.
 The alien seaweed was brought to Hawaii for commercial applications such as keeping ice chunks out of ice cream.
 It escaped when the industry failed.

 For years, the state used a marine vacuum pump to remove the algae, at one time removing 10,000 lb.
 In 2009, the scientists gathered urchins from other parts of the state and released them at Kaneohe Bay.
 A year later, they found the urchins had successfully kept the seaweed down.